 Some forms of cleft palate are easy to see when the child is born.
 But even if the cleft palate doesn't affect how the baby's face looks, it can usually be seen inside the mouth.

-A baby with a cleft palate often has feeding problems, because he or she isn't able to suck and swallow normally.
+Babies who have a cleft palate often have feeding problems because they aren't able to suck and swallow normally.
 But this doesn't always last, especially with treatment.

 How is it diagnosed?